VUEngine/vuengine.github.io/documentation/user-guide/decoupling.md

 ## Events

-`ListenerObject`s can listen for events or fire them.
+[ListenerObject](/documentation/api/class-listener-object/)s can listen for events or fire them.
 This permits the implementation of event driven behavior where it makes sense to, for example, avoid the need of constantly polling for some condition to happen.

-To listen for events, an `EventListener` plus a scope object must be attached to a `ListenerObject`:
+To listen for events, an [EventListener](/documentation/api/class-eventlistener/) plus a scope object must be attached to a [ListenerObject](/documentation/api/class-listener-object/):

 ```cpp
 SomeClass::addEventListener